 Young’s modulus of elasticity

-In case of distinct materials (E1, E2, G1, G2) we take the lower value of ks and kn.
+In the case of distinct materials (E1, E2, G1, G2) we take the lower value of ks and kn.

-Although in the case of a fully plastic behavior the selection of parameters ks and kn is not essential, the values assigned to these parameters are decisive for the success of the solution of a given nonlinear problem.
+Although in case of a fully plastic behavior the selection of parameters ks and kn is not essential, the values assigned to these parameters are decisive for the success of the solution of a given nonlinear problem.
 Providing these values are two large (above 100000 kN/m3) the iteration process may oscillate.
 On the other hand, setting the values of ks and kntoo low (below 10000 kN/m3) lead to nonrealistic deformations of structure.